 A CREP assigned to Type 2 or Type 2 IA Crew will remain with the crew from the initial dispatch until the crew is released to home unit.
 CREPs are not required for agency regular crews.

 All crew personnel mobilized and demobilized outside the local unit through NICC will be identified on a crew manifest form.
 Crew weights will be manifested separate from personal gear and equipment weights.
 The crew supervisor or CREP will ensure compliance with weight limitations.

 All NRGA crews going outside the Northern Rockies Geographical Area must meet the minimum crew national standards as specified in the Interagency Standards for Fire and Fire Aviation, Chapter 13.
 Any deviations to the crew standards must be approved by the ordering unit prior to filling the request.
-Per direction of NRCG, for 2023 T2IA and T2 agency crews that are staying within the geographical area may deploy with 15 crew members but must still meet supervision guidelines set forth in the Red Book.
-Contract crews must meet the standards in their contract.
-The NRGA will also accept out of area crews with 15 crew members.

-When dispatch processes an order for T2IA or T2 they will need to include the special needs: "crew size of 15 -20 is acceptable with all required qualifications and equipment as stated in policy".
 The total weight of a crew, including equipment, is not to exceed 5300 pounds.
 Depending on date and time needed Type 2 or Type 2IA crews showing available should be prepared to depart for an assignment within four hours after receipt of a resource request.
 Departure would be defined as leaving the local unit enroute to a designated assembly point.
 If the crew cannot meet this time contact the NRCC crew desk as there may be crews available that can meet the date and time needed.
 Departure time may be delayed if the assembled crew cannot start travel before 1800 and reach the incident or an appropriate RON location before 2200.